1. Skip to content

 "There was wet mud at one place where people may have slipped.
 Also because of the heat, people may have made their way to the spot where water was kept and that could have caused the incident as well," Chaitra V. said.

-Senior police officer Shalabh Mathur said that it appeared "more people had come than permission was asked for".
+Senior police officer Shalabh Mathur said that it appeared "more people had come than permission was asked for."

-DW's Adil Bhat said that the "event was all crowded and there were narrow exits, which basically led to this tragedy," citing locals.
+DW's Adil Bhat said the "event was all crowded and there were narrow exits, which basically led to this tragedy," citing locals.

 "They also say that the stampede happened as soon as the event ended, and everyone was in a rush to leave," Bhat added.